Simulation-Decomposition/simdec-matlab/README.md

     sum(SI) % shows what portion of the variance of the output is explained
             % by the combined first- and second-order effects of the inputs
 ```
-Here is the result it provides.
-Each value shows what portion of the variance of the output is explained (negative SOE values indicate correlation).
+Here is the result it returns:

 SI =